Search Results

 Conspicuous & Clear

 As mentioned above, privacy policies must be conspicuously displayed and easily accessed by the consumer (e.g. through clearly labeled links).
-They must also clearly describes how the message sender may collect, use and share information from consumers.
+They must also clearly describe how the message sender may collect, use and share information from consumers.
 A link to any relevant privacy policies must be provided in conjunction with the call-to-action.

 Exceptions